TayyabNadeem1/MoveSure/README.md

     pip install -r requirements.txt
     ```

+4. Install Node.js dependencies:
+    ```bash
+    cd node_app
+    npm install
+    ```

-4. Ensure that your system's camera or a webcam is accessible to the program.
+5. Ensure that your system's camera or a webcam is accessible to the program.

 ## Usage

-1. Run the program:
+### Running the Python Application:

+1. **Open a terminal** window and run the Python application:
     ```bash
     python main.py
     ```